microsoft/onnxruntime/BUILD.md

 ./cp38-cp38/bin/python -m pip install numpy==1.16.6
 ```

-These commands will take a few hours because numpy doesn't have such a prebuilt package yet.
-When it is finished, open a second window and run
+These commands will take a few hours because numpy doesn't have a prebuilt package yet.
+When completed, open a second window and run
 ```bash
 docker ps
 ```